ashishchaudhary9523/secure-echos-api/README.md

 ---

-## 🧹 Future Enhancements
+## 🧹 Enhancements

 * JWT authentication for API access.
 * Configurable max failed attempts.
-* Vault expiry based on time.
+* The user can only access vault.
 * Audit logs for access and deletion.
 * Deployment via Docker.